panda3d/panda3d-docs/programming/collision-detection/collision-solids.rst

 "CollisionTube", and this name remains as an alias for backward compatibility.

 The capsule is good as an "into" object, for objects that are largely cylindrical.
-It is not a very good choice for a "from" object, because not many intersection tests have been written from capsules into other shapes.
+It can also be used as a "from" object, but keep in mind that it can be significantly more expensive to use a capsule in tests than a sphere.

 .. image:: tube.jpg